 The primary objective of this project is to identify characteristics of, and impediments to, effective co-management.
 To help achieve this objective, we have assembled a Steering Committee of Alaska Natives and federal resource managers from NMFS and FWS to guide the project and provide advice on engagement of co-management partners and community members.

 At our March 2018 meeting, the Steering Committee developed a working definition of co-management for the purposes of the review that we used in discussions with stakeholders over the course of the review, including the Indigenous Peoples Council for Marine Mammals (IPCoMM) at their April and December Board of Directors meetings.
-Our working definition of co-management is: “a partnership based on trust, established between an Alaska Native Organization, as defined by the MMPA, and either the NMFS or FWS, with shared responsibility and decision-making involving the conservation, sustainable uses, and joint management of marine mammal species utilized by Alaska Natives for subsistence purposes”.
+Our working definition of co-management is: “a partnership based on trust and respect, established between an Alaska Native Organization, as defined by the MMPA, and either USFWS or NMFS, with shared responsibilities for the conservation of marine mammals and their sustainable subsistence use by Alaska Natives”.